tvanhimbeeck/website-old/_pages/about.md

 Welcome to my personal webpage !

-I'm a researcher working in the field of Quantum Information Theory.
-I have a strong expertise in different aspects of Quantum Cryptography: from the design of practical implementations using Quantum Optics, to advanced mathematical methods for proving finite-size security.
-He is interested in both numerical and analytical methods, and has experience with different adversarial models, from Device-Dependent to (semi-)Device-Independent security.
+I'm a postdoctoral researcher, working at Télécom Paris in the field of Quantum Information Theory.

+I have a strong expertise in many aspects of Quantum Cryptography: from the design of practical implementations using Quantum Optics, to advanced mathematical methods for proving finite-size security.
+I am interested in both numerical and analytical methods, and have experience with a range of different adversarial models, from traditional approaches with Trusted Devices to Fully-Device-Independent security.

-I previously received my PhD from the University of Brussels in 2019, under the supervision of Stefano Pironio.
-I then moved to Canada, where I was a postdoctoral researcher in the groups of Norbert Lütkenhaus (University of Waterloo) and Hoi-Kwong Lo (University of Toronto).
-I'm currently working as a postdoc at Telecom Paris.
+I  received my PhD from the University of Brussels in 2019, under the supervision of Stefano Pironio.
+I then moved to Canada, where I was a postdoctoral researcher in the groups of Norbert Lütkenhaus (University of Waterloo) and Hoi-Kwong Lo (University of Toronto), before joining the group at Telecom Paris.

-You can find my papers at <a href='https://scholar.google.com/citations?user=R3jaUGgAAAAJ&hl=fr&oi=ao'> Google scholar </a>
+You can find my papers on <a href='https://scholar.google.com/citations?user=R3jaUGgAAAAJ&hl=fr&oi=ao'> Google scholar </a>.

+Website in construction: stay tuned for updates !

 <!-- I'm interested Quantum Cryptography and building new mathematical tools for characterising the security of practical protocols.
 My main research theme is build the link with the field of Convex Optimisation. -->